attilanagy234/neural-punctuator/README.md

 Complimentary code for our paper **_Automatic punctuation restoration with BERT models_** submitted to the XVII.
 Conference on Hungarian Computational Linguistics.

 ## Abstract
-We present an approach for automatic punctuation restora-tion with BERT models for English and Hungarian.
-For English, weconduct our experiments on Ted Talks, a commonly used benchmark forpunctuation restoration, while for Hungarian we evaluate our models onthe Szeged Treebank dataset.
-Our best models achieve a macro-averagedF1-score of 79.8 in English and 82.2 in Hungarian
+We present an approach for automatic punctuation restoration with BERT models for English and Hungarian.
+For English, we conduct our experiments on Ted Talks, a commonly used benchmark for punctuation restoration, while for Hungarian we evaluate our models on the Szeged Treebank dataset.
+Our best models achieve a macro-averaged F1-score of 79.8 in English and 82.2 in Hungarian.

 ## Repository Structure